 Compliance requirements

-• No later than 15 months after the registration and subsequently once in every calendar year at intervals not exceeding 15 months, a declaration of the solvency must be lodged with ACRA by the manager.
-Particularly, it declares whether the LLP has the ability to pay off debts.
+- No later than 15 months after the registration and subsequently once in every calendar year at intervals not exceeding 15 months, a declaration of the solvency must be lodged with ACRA by the manager.
+Particularly, it declares whether the LLP can pay off debts.

-• Any change of in particulars of the LLP has to be informed to the Registrar within 14 days.
+- Any change in particulars of the LLP has to be informed to the Registrar within 14 days.

 Taxation of limited liability partnership in Singapore